 SPRING 2024 DUE DATE RESPONSIBILITIES OF THE STUDENT Sign up for six credits of DHD 599 with advisor for spring term to write papers.
 January 8, 2024 Receive exam questions from OSA.
 Noon, January 19, 2024 Complete written papers and submit to advisor and OSA Noon, March 15, 2024 Meet with advisor to discuss results and next steps.
 April 29, 2024 RESPONSIBILITIES OF THE ADVISOR - COMMITTEE CHAIR Collect exam questions from primary committee members and send to OSA January 8, 2024 Collect written papers from student.
 Noon, March 15, 2024 Send papers to primary and second readers for review.
-March 18, 2024 Collect written feedback from primary and second readers.
-Send feedback to full committee and OSA.
-Noon, April 15, 2024 Meet with student and return written feedback from readers.
+March 18, 2024 Receive feedback/grading rubrics from OSA.
+Noon, April 19, 2024 Meet with student and return written feedback from readers.
 Discuss results and next steps.
 Before April 29, 2024 RESPONSIBILITIES OF THE PRIMARY READER - COMMITTEE MEMBER Develop exam question and send to committee Chair.
 By January 8, 2024 Review and grade paper (using rubric) and return to committee Chair.
 Noon, April 15, 2024 RESPONSIBILITIES OF THE SECOND READER - COMMITTEE MEMBER Review and grade assigned paper and return to committee Chair.
 Noon, April 15, 2024